antabord1806/so_long/README.md

     - window events;
   In this project the response that the program responds to ends with changing the place of the sprite and re-rendering the map;

+## Core Concepts

+This project is built around a simple but strict game loop based on rendering and events.

+### Map Representation

+- The map is read from a `.ber` file and stored in a 2D array.
+- Each character in the map represents a game entity:
+  - `1` → Wall
+  - `0` → Empty space
+  - `P` → Player
+  - `C` → Collectible
+  - `E` → Exit

+The map array is the **single source of truth** for the game state.
+Every movement updates the map first, then the screen is re-rendered accordingly.

+### Win and Lose Conditions

+- The player **wins** when:
+  - All collectibles are collected
+  - The player reaches the exit

+- The game **ends** when:
+  - The exit is reached successfully
+  - The window is closed

+All conditions are validated through the map state.

 ## My Approach

 <p align="left">